pkondekar29/sockets/README.md

 The client application has the following components -
   - ClientSocket: This picks up random message from "messages.txt" file and pushes it the server
     - The client socket follows a template pattern.
-The template process is as follows -
+The template process is as follows -<br>
       a.
-Pick a random message from file
+Pick a random message from file<br>
       b.
-Get a Message object from string using a MessageFactory
+Get a Message object from string using a MessageFactory<br>
       c.
-Convert the it to JSON
+Convert the it to JSON<br>
       d.
-Encrypt it
+Encrypt it<br>
       e.
-Send to to server
+Send to to server<br>
       f.
-Wait for acknowledgment
+Wait for acknowledgment<br>
       <br>
   - Message Interface: The message interface is a template for the messages supported by client
     - The type of messages supported are - TEXT, COMMAND